IngallsLabUW/Data_Browser/.github/README.md

 ## Usage
 The app can be launched on Windows simply by double-clicking the "runDataBrowser.cmd" command.
 This should initialize both an R script in the background and a browser window to interact with the app.
+The default port is localhost:1313, but this can be changed within the `shinyApp()` options to another if necessary.
 Support for Mac and Linux upcoming shortly.

 ![Screen showing Rscript](Rscreen.png)